One Model for All Tasks: Leveraging Efficient World Models in Multi-Task Planning: Atari Experiment Details

 \subsection{Benchmark Setup}

-This section details the experimental setup for the Atari benchmarks discussed in Section~\ref{sec:multitask_benchmarks}.
-We use the Arcade Learning Environment (ALE)~\citep{atari} as our evaluation platform.
+This section elaborates on the experimental setup for the Atari benchmarks discussed in Section~\ref{sec:multitask_benchmarks}.
+We use the Arcade Learning Environment (ALE)~\citep{atari} as our primary simulation platform.

-Our evaluation protocol compares our multitask model, \textit{ScaleZero (MT)}, against a strong single-task baseline comprising individually trained \textit{UniZero (ST)} models.
-This comparison is chosen because the multitask version of UniZero exhibits significant performance degradation, and a standard, widely-accepted baseline for online MTRL on the full Atari suite is not available.
-The UniZero ST baseline thus provides a more challenging and meaningful point of reference for evaluating positive knowledge transfer.
+Our evaluation protocol compares our multitask model, \textit{ScaleZero (MT)}, against a strong single-task baseline consisting of individually trained \textit{UniZero (ST)} models.
+We adopt this comparative framework for two reasons: first, standard online MTRL baselines for the full Atari suite are currently lacking; second, the multitask variant of UniZero demonstrates severe performance degradation.
+Consequently, the UniZero ST baseline serves as a rigorous "specialist" upper bound, providing a challenging standard for evaluating the net positive knowledge transfer of our multitask approach.

-Our experiments proceed in two stages: first, we conduct model design and ablation studies on the \textit{Atari8} (multitask) benchmark (a subset of 8 games: Alien, Boxing, ChopperCommand, Hero, MsPacman, Pong, RoadRunner, and Seaquest).
+The experimental evaluation is structured into two phases: first, we conduct model design and ablation studies on the \textit{Atari8} (multitask) benchmark (a subset of 8 games: Alien, Boxing, ChopperCommand, Hero, MsPacman, Pong, RoadRunner, and Seaquest).
 Second, we evaluate the final ScaleZero architecture on the full \textit{Atari26} (multitask) benchmark.

 For all games, observations are preprocessed into 64x64 RGB images.
-The state input to the model is a single frame, resulting in an input tensor of shape 3x64x64 without any frame stacking.
-We use standard environment wrappers, including sticky actions (p=0.25) and a frame skip of 4~\citep{dqn}.
-Performance is measured by the Human-Normalized Score (HNS), with both mean and median scores reported to assess overall capability.
-All environmental settings are strictly aligned with those in the UniZero paper~\citep{pu2024unizero} and DI-engine~\citep{ding} to ensure a fair comparison.
+The state input to the model is a single frame, yielding an input tensor of shape 3x64x64 without any frame stacking.
+We employ standard environment wrappers, including sticky actions (p=0.25) and a frame skip of 4~\citep{dqn}.
+Performance is quantified by the Human-Normalized Score (HNS), with both mean and median scores reported to assess aggregate performance and robustness.
+To ensure reproducibility and fair comparison, all environmental configurations strictly adhere to those in the UniZero paper~\citep{pu2024unizero} and DI-engine~\citep{ding}.